Hellcats: Broadcast

 While presenting its 2010–11 season schedule on May 21, 2010, The CW announced its intention to air Hellcats in the United States after America's Next Top Model on Wednesday nights starting September 8, 2010, at 9 pm.
 The series moved to Tuesday nights in the 9–10 pm timeslot, starting with the twelfth episode.
 Hellcats has been syndicated for broadcast in several countries worldwide, including Australia, Canada, Greece, Ireland, Israel, United Kingdom, Brazil, Spain, the Arab World, Latin-America, New Zealand, and Denmark.

 Cancellation and possible reboot

 According to the producer, Tom Welling, he states that the reason of cancellation was due to the change of CW president of entertainment from Dawn Ostroff to Mark Pedowitz.
 He also said that there was a possibility of a reboot of the series with a new cast and cameos from the previous cast if enough fans continue to watch the original series on CW Seed.

 Streaming

-The series is available to stream on The CW's free digital-only network, CW Seed.
+The series is available to stream on Tubi in the US and ITVX in the UK.
+It previously was on The CW's free digital-only network, CW Seed.